futurice/project-handover-checklist/README.md

 #### Physical

-Print lists on paper and check them when it is done.
+Print lists on paper and check them when they are done.

 #### Digital (fork)